baaahs/sparklemotion/Tutorial.md

 The concepts above will help us build out a full-featured show.

-Similar to the lights, we can control the eyes with a shader that returns `MovingHeadParams` for pan, tilt, color and brightness.
+Similar to the "Hi-Res" scene templates there is a "BAAAHS" template.
+This has a model of the sheep, and additionally has eyes we can control with a shader that returns `MovingHeadParams` for pan, tilt, color and brightness.
+Currently its recommended to use "Hi-Res" in the simuator for best performance and to occasionally test results on "BAAAHS" before a show.

 Similar to the "default projection", we can add more shaders that are always running.
 The shader library has "Brightness" and "HSB" (hue, saturation, brightness") shaders which are useful to shift the color or brightness of everything running upstream.